 Red-teaming is currently a largely manual process, relying on human creativity to discover failure modes and adversarial inputs~\citep{perez2022red, ganguli2022red}.
 This approach is expensive and does not scale well.

-Automated red-teaming approaches are gaining traction.
+Automated red-teaming is an active area of work.
 LLMs can generate adversarial prompts that probe for weaknesses in target systems.
 Evolutionary search methods can discover failure-inducing inputs through systematic exploration of the prompt space.
 Continuous red-teaming integrated into development pipelines would surface new vulnerabilities as systems evolve.
 Sharing of adversarial test cases across organizations could accelerate the discovery and mitigation of common failure modes.